vibdev/canvas-kit/modules/canvas-kit-react-page-header/README.md

 # Canvas Kit Page Header

-A Canvas component for the header of a particular page in an application or site.
+A Canvas component that displays the header of a specific page within a website or application.
+It is generally used as a sub-header to the main application header (`@workday/canvas-kit-react-header`).

 ## Install